IBM/prompt-declaration-language/docs/tutorial.md

 # PDL Language Tutorial

 The following sections give a step-by-step overview of PDL language features.
+All the examples in this tutorial can be found [here](../examples/tutorial/).

 - [PDL Language Tutorial](#pdl-language-tutorial)
   - [Simple document](#simple-document)